TUDelftGeodesy/caroline/docs/custom-operators.md

 ## SBATCH Operator

-It prepares and submits slrum jobs on Spider using the sbatch command.
-The job status is monitored until complete or fails.
+It prepares and submits slurm jobs on Spider using the sbatch command.
+The job status is monitored until complete or fail.
 It inherits properties and methods from the SSHOperator and requires an SSHHook.

 |Argument| Description|
 |--------|-------------|